 Hummingbird migration underway in the US: Here's when they'll reach your garden

-Birds are migrating to North America as temperatures rise and food become more readily available.
-And one fast-feathered bird has already arrived in part of the United States.
+Birds will soon be migrating to North America as temperatures rise and food become more readily available, including a popular fast-feathered bird.

 Hummingbirds undertake a major journey every spring, but what’s the best way to welcome them to your yard?